 Remgro Limited (Remgro) is committed to the highest level of corporate governance, integrity and ethics.
-The Board of Directors of Remgro (the Board) is ultimately responsible for ensuring that corporate governance standards are set and met and is therein assisted by senior management, who aims to instil a culture of compliance and good governance in Remgro and its subsidiaries (Remgro Group).
+The Board of Directors of Remgro (the Board) is ultimately responsible for ensuring that corporate governance standards are set and met and is therein assisted by senior management, who aims to instil a culture of compliance and good governance and high performance in Remgro and its subsidiaries (Remgro Group).

 The King IV Report on Corporate Governance for South Africa (King IV), which was published on 1 November 2016, contains a set of principles that are fundamental to good governance, as well as related leading recommended practices.
 The JSE Limited has incorporated certain of King IV’s recommended practices in the JSE Listings Requirements.